Rolling Stone (Uganda)

 Rolling Stone was a weekly tabloid newspaper published in Kampala, Uganda.
 The paper published its first issue on 23 August 2010, under the direction of 22-year-old Giles Muhame and two classmates from Kampala's Makerere University.
 According to Muhame, the paper's title was derived from the local word enkurungu: "It's a metaphor for something that strikes with lightning speed, that can kill someone if it is thrown at them."
 The paper was small, with a circulation of approximately 2000 copies.
-It suspended publication in November 2010 after the High Court ruled that it had violated the fundamental rights of LGBT Ugandans by attempting to out them and calling for their deaths.
+It suspended publication in November 2010 after the High Court ruled that it had violated the fundamental rights of LGBTQ Ugandans by attempting to out them and calling for their deaths.
 One of those listed, David Kato, was subsequently murdered.

 The paper was unaffiliated with the American magazine Rolling Stone, which later described the Ugandan paper's actions as "horrific" and protested its choice of name.

 Reporting on homosexuality

-On 9 October 2010, the newspaper published a front-page article – titled "100 Pictures of Uganda's Top Homos Leak" – that listed the names, photographs and addresses of 100 homosexuals alongside a yellow banner that read "Hang Them".
-The paper also alleged that homosexuals aimed to "recruit" Ugandan children.
+On 9 October 2010, the newspaper published a front-page article – titled "100 Pictures of Uganda's Top Homos Leak" – that listed the names, photographs and addresses of 100 gay people alongside a yellow banner that read "Hang Them".
+The two men displayed on the front cover picture were gay rights activists David Kato and Christopher Senyonjo.

+The paper also alleged that gay people aimed to "recruit" Ugandan children.
 This publication attracted international attention and criticism from human rights organizations, such as Amnesty International, No Peace Without Justice and the International Lesbian, Gay, Bisexual, Trans and Intersex Association.
 According to gay rights activists, many Ugandans have been attacked since the publication as a result of their real or perceived sexual orientation.
 One woman was reportedly almost killed when her neighbors began to stone her house.

-In a subsequent issue, Rolling Stone alleged a connection between the Somali terrorist group al-Shabaab and Ugandan homosexuals under the headline "Homo Generals Plotted Kampala Terror Attacks", charging "a gay lobby" with complicity in the July 2010 Kampala suicide bombings.
+In a subsequent issue, Rolling Stone alleged a connection between the Somali terrorist group al-Shabaab and gay Ugandans under the headline "Homo Generals Plotted Kampala Terror Attacks", charging "a gay lobby" with complicity in the July 2010 Kampala suicide bombings.